-The additional blood samples and urine sample collected from you during the study will be stored in a bio bank at Guy's Hospital in London, before the samples are analysed.
+The additional blood samples and urine sample collected from your child during the study will be stored in a bio bank at Guy's Hospital in London, before the samples are analysed.
 The bio bank is a secure storage where human samples are kept.
-If you do not wish for your samples to be stored in the bio-bank, your samples can be stored at the hospital where you are being treated until they are transferred to a laboratory for analysis.
-This will not affect the standard of care you receive.
+If you do not wish for your child's samples to be stored in the bio-bank, your child's samples can be stored at the hospital where your child is being treated until they are transferred to a laboratory for analysis.
+This will not affect the standard of care your child receives.

-Your blood will be labelled with your unique study number and sent to the laboratories in a special facility at Guy's Hospital, London, where it will be stored.
-Scientists involved in the storage of your sample will not be able to identify them.
-Your study doctor will discuss this with you in more detail.
+Your child's blood will be labelled with their unique study number and sent to the laboratories in a special facility at Guy's Hospital, London, where it will be stored.
+Scientists involved in the storage of your child's sample will not be able to identify them.
+Your child's study doctor will discuss this with you in more detail.

-Do I have to take part?
+Does my child have to take part?

-If you do not wish to take part in the study you do not have to give a reason and you will receive the routine treatment used by your hospital.
+If you do not wish your child to take part in the study you do not have to give a reason and your child will receive the routine treatment used by your hospital.

-The standard of care you receive now or in the future will be the same whether you take part or not.
+The standard of care your child receives now or in the future will be the same whether your child takes part or not.